vijender-singh/Infinium_EPIC_ArrayAnalysis/README.md

 # Check to see if there are any duplicates, and remove idats of the one from the folder
 pheno[n > 1, .(SampleID,donor_id)]
 ```
-9. Write the modified `pheno` object out to use in subsequent steps of analysis.
+9. Save the modified `pheno` object so that it can be used in subsequent steps of analysis.

 10. OPTIONAL :  Before saving the pheno table, the metadata can be scaled for using them in models.
 ```phenoScaled$LngthDeliv <-scale(phenoScaled$LngthDeliv)